 - Front of neck access, such as needle cricothyrotomy or surgical cricothyrotomy

 All personnel working in EMS should have at least basic levels of knowledge and training in airway management.
-Those expected to provide advanced interventions such as intubation should have not only adequate background training and experience but ongoing mentoring and maintenance of skills.
+Those expected to provide advanced interventions such as intubation should have adequate background training and experience and ongoing mentoring and maintenance of skills.
 Advanced techniques generally require the presence of more than one trained responder and should not be undertaken solo if possible due to the need to provide multiple interventions to such patients simultaneously.

 Formulating a clear treatment plan is crucial, and the responding team should consider patient, personnel, and environmental factors.

-- Personnel factors include the relative training and experience of the clinicians who are present, the availability of backup, fatigue, and stress, and familiarity with the available equipment.
+- Personnel factors include the relative training and experience of the clinicians who are present, the availability of backup, fatigue and stress, and familiarity with the available equipment.

 - Environmental factors include the time of day, ambient light, temperature, altitude, weather conditions, proximity to other healthcare resources (such as travel time to the nearest hospital), and safety of the immediate environment (particularly in tactical or military settings).
 Monitoring of airway adjunct balloon turgor is an important aspect in relation to atmospheric pressure changes in flight.
 Video laryngoscopy equipment may malfunction in extremes of temperature, and backup methods should be available in case of malfunction.